pfsense/docs/source/releases/2-2-new-features-and-changes.rst

    `#2121 <https://redmine.pfsense.org/issues/2121>`__
 -  Add a more obvious note on group rules about how they do not work as expected for WANs
 -  block IPv4 link-local/APIPA 169.254.0.0/16.
-Per RFC 3927, hosts “MUST
+Per RFC 3927, hosts "MUST
-   NOT send the packet to any router for forwarding”, and “any network device receiving such a packet MUST NOT forward it”.
+   NOT send the packet to any router for forwarding", and "any network device receiving such a packet MUST NOT forward it".
 FreeBSD won't route it (route-to can override in some circumstances), so it can't be in use as a real network anywhere with the possible exception of local-only networks.
 Unlikely any such situation exists anywhere